You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 It turns out, most of our breathing should happen through the nose.
 Why?
 Well, nose breathing helps regulate airflow, supports the parasympathetic nervous system (that’s the one responsible for rest, digestion, and recovery), and encourages the diaphragm to do its job.
 Or more simply: it helps us feel calmer and naturally draws the breath deeper into the body and as we now know, that’s a very good thing.

-Well, that gentle pause we took a few paragraphs ago?
-It might have seemed simple, calming — or maybe even a little boring.
+Well, that pause we took a few paragraphs ago, it might have seemed simple, calming, or maybe even a little boring.
 Some call it mindfulness, others call it meditation.
 Whatever resonates with you, the result is the same: it offered a brief moment of stillness.
-A quick, quiet way to bring our attention back to ourselves — and to offer our breath the care and attention it sometimes needs.
+A quick, quiet way to bring our attention back to ourselves and to offer our breath the care and attention it sometimes needs.

 Because when we know how we’re breathing in any given moment, we start to understand our natural breath.
 And from there, we get to know what our ‘normal’ breath truly feels like.
 We can even begin to spot the subtle signs that anxiety might be sitting with us.